Special Action Force (India): Equipment

 This unit operates with a dedicated command and control system for real-time deployment and coordination during emergencies.

 Similar forces from different states

 The Gujarat SAF follows a model similar to the Rapid Action Force (RAF) at the national level and is comparable to specialized state-level forces such as the Karnataka Police's Special Action Force (SAF), which was operationalized in June 2025 to manage communal conflicts in the Dakshina Kannada and Udupi regions.

+Effectiveness and Achievements

+Operational history Since its establishment in 2024, the SAF has conducted rapid-response operations aimed at maintaining public order during communal tensions and large-scale civic actions: